EXPLAINER | How Nigerian Governments, Businesses Can Navigate Climate Finance Puzzle

 The opportunities are immense: green bonds, renewable energy, adaptation funds, sustainable agriculture, and biodiversity protection.
 If Nigeria can build a transparent, innovative, and business-friendly climate finance ecosystem, it can unlock billions of dollars, strengthen resilience, and position itself as a leader in Africa’s green transition.

-Climate finance is a key pillar of national development.
+Climate finance is not a donor-driven agenda—it is a pillar of national development.
 With political will, technical readiness, and collaboration across government, business, and civil society, Nigeria can turn the climate financing puzzle into a roadmap for sustainable prosperity.